makerdao/mips/MIP41/mip41.md

 The Interim Facilitator is empowered to use the Facilitator Governance Powers defined in MIP41c2 to keep existing operational processes running smoothly during the interim period.

-If the Core Unit is not being off-boarded, an Interim Facilitator receives DAI compensation monthly equal to the salary of the previous permanent Facilitator if this information is publicly available, otherwise 15,000 DAI per month.
+If the Core Unit is not being offboarded, the Interim Facilitator will receive monthly DAI compensation equal to that of the previous permanent Facilitator.
+If this information is not publicly available, the monthly compensation will be 15,000 DAI.

-When a Core Unit is offboarded if an Interim Facilitator is judged to be necessary to wind down the Core Unit gracefully, then compensation for an Interim Facilitator must be included as part of the offboarding subproposal.
+When a Core Unit is offboarded and an Interim Facilitator is judged to be necessary to wind down the Core Unit gracefully, then compensation for an Interim Facilitator must be included as part of the offboarding subproposal.

 ---